 Since the Amazon Assistant is a program, you can force quit it instead of getting rid of it.
 The steps below will show you how to force quit the Amazon Assistant on your Mac.

-1. Hold on the ALT, Command, and ESC Keys
+Press down on the ALT, Command, and ESC

 To be sure that you have force quit the program, launch the Activity Monitor and type in Amazon Assistant on the search bar on the top, right-hand side of the screen.
 Select Amazon Assistant and click on the X tab you see on the top, left-hand side of the screen.
 A pop-up message will appear asking you if you are sure you want to quit the process.
 Just click on the Force Quit tab.